Geethakrishna01/project/README.md

 PROJECT NAME : CONNECT FOUR.

 INTRODUCTION:
-Sir , our project is about a game where we have 7 rows and 6 columns where at a time two players where these two players need to select one colour either red or blue and if 4 in a horizontal,vertical or diagonal meet the player with that
+My project is about a game where we have 7 rows and 6 columns where at a time two players where these two players need to select one colour either red or blue and if 4 in a horizontal,vertical or diagonal meet the player with that